briandfoy/windows-tz-strings/README.md

 ## Adding to the project

-The best thing to send me is the output of this PowerShell cmdlet:
+The best thing to send me is the output of this PowerShell cmdlet, substituting the right values for `lang` and `COUNTRY`:

     PS C:\Users\brian d foy> Get-TimeZone -ListAvailable > lang-COUNTRY.txt